Omycron83/Notes/ML/Gradient Boosted Trees.md

 ![[PNG-Bild.png]]

 ## Gradient Boosting in Decision Trees:
 Usually, trees of a fixed size are used in tandem with various regularization techniques as base learners.
-Empirically, a tree level of 2 to 8 has been shown to work well according to
+Empirically, a tree level of 2 to 8 has been shown to work well according to *Hastie er al*.